luiscoco/Microsoft_Orleans_dotNet8_WebAPI_Blazor_Server_Client/README.md

 # Microsoft Orleans dotNet8 WebAPI(Server) Blazor(Client)

+See the source code for this example in this github repo: https://github.com/luiscoco/Microsoft_Orleans_dotNet8_WebAPI_Blazor_Server_Client

 ## 1. Create the Server application (.Net 8 WebAPI)

 ### 1.1.
 Configure the middleware (program.cs)